OliverB21/blog/_posts/2024-09-10-starlink-warship.md

 ---
 ## What happened

-Various officers and other memebers of staff on the US Navy ship USS Manchester have been fired or demoted after a rogue Wi-Fi network was discovered on their ship.
+Various officers and other members of staff on the US Navy ship USS Manchester have been fired or demoted after a rogue Wi-Fi network was discovered on their ship.
 It was found that a ring of senior officers had set up a Wi-Fi network called "STINKY", that other senior officers were able to buy into and use at their own leisure.
 But why has this been found to be so serious?

 ## Why it is important